Sandra Ann 'Sandy' Krupka

 December 2, 1964- August 9, 2023

 Sandra “Sandy” Krupka, age 58, passed away peacefully after more than a 10-year battle against ovarian cancer on Aug.
 9, 2023, with her beloved family by her side.
-Services will be conducted by her grade school and high school classmate, Fr.
+Services were conducted by her grade school and high school classmate, Fr.
 Bill Holoubek.
-Visitation will be held on Friday, Aug.
-11, 2023, 4 to 7 p.m. followed by a Vigil at 7 p.m. at Heafey-Hoffmann-Dworak-Culter, 7805 W. Center Road, Omaha, Nebraska.
-Mass of Christian Burial will be held Aug.
-12, 2023, 11 a.m. at Saint Elizabeth Ann Seton Catholic Church, 5419 N 114th St., Omaha.
-Interment will be at the Schuyler Cemetery on Monday, Aug.
-14, 11 a.m.
+Visitation was held on Friday, followed by a Vigil, at Heafey-Hoffmann-Dworak-Culter, 7805 W. Center Road, Omaha, Nebraska.
+Mass of Christian Burial was held Aug.
+12, 2023, at Saint Elizabeth Ann Seton Catholic Church, 5419 N 114th St., Omaha.
+Interment was at the Schuyler Cemetery on Aug.
+14.

 Sandy was born on Dec.
 2, 1964, in Schuyler, Nebraska, to Milo and Ann (Ritzdorf) Mundil and grew up on a farm south of Clarkson, Nebraska.
 She attended Bishop Neumann Catholic School (now called St. John Neumann Catholic School) and then graduated in 1983 from Clarkson High School.
 Afterwards, she attended Lincoln School of Commerce and received a degree in Travel and Tourism.
 Upon graduation she began her career in the travel industry; the last 36 years were with Travel and Transport.
 Her position not only carried her across the United States, but Europe, Asia, and Australia as well.